Parque Curiña s/n Yanque

 In a prime spot between Chivay and the Condor lookout in the Colca Canyon, this surprisingly plush collection of small villas is a destination hotel that's well worth the journey from Arequipa.

-originally owned by the Belmond group, a decade ago the Parador del Colca Hotel was a small seven–room lodge with a panoramic view, surrounded by lots of land.
+Originally run by the Belmond group as an Orient Express lodge, then not, then back again, this has remained the best hotel in the Colca Canyon throughout the changes.
+Originally the Parador del Colca Hotel was a small seven–room lodge with a panoramic view, surrounded by lots of land.
 It wasn't hard to see the potential.
 It opened as Casitas del Colca in mid–2008, with the original lodge rooms becoming public areas.
-Joining this main building are now 20 individual casitas scattered around the grounds, plus a spa and swimming pool.
+Joining this main building are 20 individual casitas scattered around the grounds, plus a spa and swimming pool.
 Belmond has since re-purchased the Casitas and they are better than ever.

-Apart from some landscaping that needs to mature, however, it all looks like it's been this way for years.
+Now that all the landscaping has matured, it all looks like it's been this way for years.
 This is partly because of skillful work by the architect, using local mud brick construction and clay tile roofs, working around the existing trees, and keeping the general terracing of the land intact.
 Instead of sticking out like a luxury hotel version of a sore thumb, Casitas del Colca blends in beautifully.

 The casitas are scattered among meandering paths, trout pools, and greenery, including gardens that supply the kitchen with vegetables and herbs.
 The variety of plants that supply the kitchen is impressive: lettuce, tomatoes, cauliflower, onions, artichokes, passion fruit, mint, and sage for a start.
 Kitchen scraps and landscape cuttings go into compost piles to complete the loop.